federicobond/nglint/doc/report.md

 # Difficulties encountered

 The most difficult part of this project was to find a proper abstraction for constructing linter rules, which avoided unnecessary boilerplate.
-The author considered the use of Monads, Zippers and Traversable, but finally settled for simple composition of filter functions, which proved good enough for the task at hand and kept the mental overhead at a reasonable level.
+I considered the use of Monads, Zippers and the `Traversable` type class, but finally settled for simple composition of filter functions, which proved good enough for the task at hand and kept mental overhead at a reasonable level.

-The error output from `ghc` also proved hard to understand at first, for someone accustomed to traditional stack traces or syntax errors in imperative / object-oriented code, but with practice they became quite natural.
+The error output from `ghc` also proved hard to understand at first, especially for someone used to traditional stack traces and syntax errors in imperative / object-oriented code.
+With practice it became quite natural, though.

 # Future extensions

-Throughout the duration of the project, the author kept a To Do list with ideas for future extensions.
+Throughout the duration of the project, I kept a To Do list with ideas for future extensions.
 A sample of them has been reproduced below:

  * Add rules which depend on the presence or absence of siblings or otherwise related declarations.
- * Add multiple output formats for the linter messages, to ease integration with text editors and other tools.
  * Add command line options for ignoring certain rules.
  * Ignore linter errors when preceded by a specially formatted comment.
  * Use the QuickCheck library for testing the codebase.